go-outside-labs/amm-arb-toolkit-py/README.md

 ### tl; dr

-#### 💰 a package and CLI tool to get data and arbitrage for specified tokens/exchange pools.
+#### 💰 my package and CLI tool to extract data and arbitrage for specified tokens/exchange pools.

 #### 📚 for more details, check **[my mirror post about this tool](https://mirror.xyz/steinkirch.eth/EwRYWHcjsic4lPbFLRcPhakxKyfGuOKS_TL4YgsoaOk)**.